“Two all-beef patties, special sauce, lettuce, cheese, pickles, onions on a sesame seed bun.”

 Let me ask you this: if you have all of those ingredients, but you don’t have any special sauce…do you have a Big Mac?
 I would submit to you that the answer is NO. (Note: I’m not saying you don’t have something.
 Just that you don’t have a Big Mac.)

 Well, the elements of a crime are like the elements of a Big Mac.
-The State has to prove each and every one of them beyond a reasonable doubt.
+The State of North Carolina has to prove every one of them beyond a reasonable doubt.
 Otherwise, you are entitled to a not guilty verdict.

 - A Vehicle